…you practise yoga, you prefer farmer’s markets to supermarkets, catchups with girlfriends over chai and use essential oils daily….

-Homeopathy is the safest form of medicine I know, but in life-threatening, emergency situations, you should still call an ambulance or get to a hospital quickly.
+Homeopathic remedies are useful for the daily bumps in the road, but in life-threatening, emergency situations, you should still call an ambulance or get to a hospital quickly.

 Anything you find on this website is for general information only and I strongly encourage you to find a qualified homeopath to provide the appropriate treatment for your individual circumstances.